danidc98/cbody-collider/README.md

 # cbody-collider
 This is my end of degree project of Electronic Engineering: A 3D animated celestial body collider which implements the Barnes-Hut algorithm

-Download the zip and just execute from a folder inside the project:
+Download the zip and just execute from a directory inside the project:

 mvn clean javafx:run